paulhamsh/HCI-BLE-Python/README.md

 ## What is this?

 A Python library to access BLE functions using the HCI layer.
-Currently works with the HCI laver provided by Bluez on Linux and UART HCI on the Nano Connect RP2040.
+Currently works with the HCI lavers:
+- Bluez on Linux (inbuilt WIFI and some USB dongles)
+- UART HCI on the Nano Connect RP2040
+- VHCI on ESP32 (with Micropython)
+- CYW43439 HCI on Pico W (with Micropython)

 It provides access to the BLE commands from the Bluetooth specification, with minimal class layers or interpretation.
 It could form the basis of a BLE library or just a BLE application.